What Are the Surgical Options for Mesothelioma?

 Pleural Mesothelioma Surgery Options

-Pleural mesothelioma has the most surgical options, though these procedures are less effective than surgeries for peritoneal patients.
-Specialists can match surgeries to best meet the patient’s needs and treatment goals.
+Pleural mesothelioma has the most surgical options.
+However, these procedures are less effective than surgeries for peritoneal mesothelioma patients.

 Multimodal therapy combines major, tumor-removing surgery with other treatments, including radiotherapy and chemotherapy.
 This aggressive treatment approach can extend life expectancy.

-A 2024 long-term survival analysis found the pleurectomy and decortication patient group had significantly higher 10-year overall survival rates at 16% than any other group.
+These surgeries may take several hours to complete, and recovery time varies depending on the procedure.
+A 2024 long-term survival analysis published in the journal Clinical Lung Cancer found the pleurectomy and decortication patient group had 10-year overall survival rates of 16%, significantly higher than any other group.

 Palliative Surgeries for Pleural Mesothelioma Patients

+• Pleurodesis: Drains fluid buildup between layers of the pleura lining the lungs.
 In a talc pleurodesis, a surgeon uses medical-grade talc during the procedure to cause the lung to stick to the chest wall, decreasing the likelihood of the pleural fluid returning.
-The talc in this procedure is sterile and asbestos-free.

-A doctor can drain pleural fluid through a hollow needle during a thoracentesis to relieve pressure and make it easier to breathe.
-Removing excess fluid around the lungs improves chest pain and shortness of breath.
-It reduces pressure on the chest and lungs and also offers more space for the lungs to expand.
+• Thoracentesis: A doctor can drain pleural fluid through a hollow needle during a thoracentesis to relieve pressure and make it easier to breathe.
+Removing the fluid reduces pressure on the chest and lungs and also offers more space for the lungs to expand.

 Peritoneal Mesothelioma Surgery Options

 The most effective and aggressive surgery for peritoneal mesothelioma is a peritonectomy with heated chemotherapy, known as HIPEC.
-Approximately half of peritoneal mesothelioma patients qualify for tumor-removing surgery.
+Approximately 50% of peritoneal mesothelioma patients qualify for tumor-removing surgery.

 I think the best treatment for peritoneal mesothelioma is a combination of HIPEC or the hypothalamic interpersonal chemotherapy as well as what we call a cell reductive procedure.
 Which includes the peritonectomy procedure.